Shiban1503/Retail-Sales-EDA-Forecasting-using-LSTM/README.md

 - Non-holiday periods are significant for sales, with far greater sales volume than holiday periods.
 - Businesses should focus their marketing efforts, promotions, and incentives during non-holiday weeks to capitalize on this trend and boost overall sales.

-## Conclusion
-This project provides a robust framework for analyzing and predicting retail sales data.
-By integrating statistical analysis, machine learning, and strategic insights, it equips stakeholders with actionable recommendations for improving store performance, optimizing inventory, and refining marketing strategies.

 ## Installation

 To replicate this project: